Healthdirect Free Australian health advice you can count on.

 When a relationship ends

 The end of a relationship can be a very painful time.
-It may take 2 or 3 years for people whose long-term relationship has ended to recover and to put their lives together again.
+It may take 2 years or more for people whose long-term relationship has ended to recover and to put their lives together again.
 Some people develop serious health and emotional problems during this time.

 Resources and support

-If you would like to talk to someone, here are some organisations that can help:
+If you would like to talk to someone about your relationship, here are some organisations that can help:

 Learn more here about the development and quality assurance of healthdirect content.